ololabs/olo-serve-gtm-templates/README.md

 ![Choose trigger type](./images/manual/4.2.png)
 ![Configure custom event](./images/manual/4.3.png)

 #### 4a.
-Serve Mobile
+Serve App

-If you are using Serve Mobile, you need to differentiate between data from the web and iOS/Android apps.
+If you are using Serve App, you need to differentiate between data from the web and iOS/Android apps.
 To achieve this, you must define the conditions for when to fire a tag.

 ![Configure custom event for Android](./images/manual/4.4.png)